 Chasing Waterfalls in the Shuswap Lake area

-Take a day trip to explore some of the waterfalls of the area.
-There are four falls with easy access.
+Take a day trip to explore some of the area’s waterfalls.
+Four falls are easily accessible.

 1. Margaret Falls is in Harold Provincial Park, near Tappen.
-It is a fairly easy to moderate trail and the lower trail is wheelchair accessible.
+The trail is fairly easy to moderate, and the lower trail is wheelchair accessible.

-2. Syphon Creek Falls Trails near Salmon Arm is a nice easy trail that will take 20 minutes to reach the falls.
+2. Syphon Creek Falls Trails near Salmon Arm is a nice, easy trail that takes 20 minutes to reach the falls.

 4. Sutherland Falls in Blanket Creek Park is a little further, but definitely worth the trip.
 The falls are just south of Revelstoke.
 This may call for an overnight stop to explore the Revelstoke area!